-Witness Williamson also testified that the Company was in the process of installing Advanced Metering Infrastructure (AMI) meters and new customer information systems, and there may be some redundancy in the information available through these new systems and the information provided through the MyHER Program.
+Witness Williamson also testified that the Company was in the process of installing Advanced Metering Infrastructure ("AMI") meters and new customer information systems, and there may be some redundancy in the information available through these new systems and the information provided through the MyHER Program.
+(Id. at 238.)
 He stated that the EM&V for the MyHER Program will need to clearly isolate any savings associated with enhanced access to customer data provided through AMI and customer information systems from the impacts solely attributable to the customized suggestions for the home provided by the MyHER Program.
+(Id. at 238-239.)

 In his rebuttal testimony, DEP witness Evans testified that given that the updated customer information system and billing system will not be in service for several years, he believes that witness Williamson's observations relating to potential overlap between AMI/customer information system and the MyHER Program are premature.
+(Id. at 79.)
 Nevertheless, witness Evans indicated that the Company will work with the Public Staff to evaluate the MyHER Program's energy savings, recognizing the impacts of AMI and the updated customer information system.
+(Id.)

 In response to witness Williamson's comments regarding the impact of EISA on the Company's EE lighting programs, witness Evans stated that the Company is amenable to discussing its plans for EE programs that include general use lighting measures in its 2019 DSM/EE rider filing.
+(Id. at 78.)

 Witness Evans testified that while the Company does not necessarily agree with all of the recommendations included in witness Neme's testimony, it does agree that the Company's Collaborative meetings are the appropriate forum to discuss his program ideas.
+(Id. at 86.)
 Witness Evans indicated that given the commonality between DEC's and DEP's programs, a combined DEC/DEP Collaborative would be preferable.
+(Id. at 87.)
 He also agreed with witness Neme's assessment that quarterly meetings would be insufficient to adequately address the issues raised in his testimony, and recommended that the Collaborative meetings be expanded to every two months, as was approved in the Sub 1164 Order.
+(Id.)